 Wildland Fire Policy

-We develop and review Federal policy related to wildland fire management to ensure consistent and effective program implementation across the Department of the Interior and our many partners.
+We develop and review federal policy to ensure consistent and effective wildland fire management across the Department of the Interior and with our many partners.

-Policy provides the playbook that guides diverse teams of individuals toward common goals.
-The Department of the Interior’s Wildland Fire Management Program includes thousands of people working in a variety of bureaus and offices across the country.
-A playbook provides essential coordination for a program that crosses both administrative and geographic boundaries.
+Policy provides the playbook that guides the Department of the Interior’s Wildland Fire Management Program, which includes thousands of people working in a variety of bureaus and offices across the country.
+This playbook helps with all facets of wildland fire management, such as planning for wildfire suppression, post-wildfire recovery, fuels management, safety, training standards, or ensuring that wildland firefighters are wearing the right gear.

 Many people contribute content to that playbook.
 The president issues proclamations and executive orders.
 Congress enacts laws.
-Cabinet members publish departmental manuals, secretarial orders, and strategic plans.
-Bureau and Office Directors issue policy memos and other directives.
+The Secretary of the Interior publishes departmental manuals, secretarial orders, and strategic plans.
+The Office of Wildland Fire director issues policy memos and other directives, and the Interior bureaus issue policy as well.

 Staff in the Office of Wildland Fire develop, interpret, and review policy so that the Department of the Interior implements a single, coordinated wildland fire program.
-We also coordinate policy and program reviews in response to analyses completed by the Office of Management and Budget, members of Congress, the Government Accountability Office, and other governing bodies to ensure the Department’s wildland fire activities follow applicable laws, align with strategic plans, and comply with existing policies.
-This consistency promotes the interoperability with other Federal and non-Federal institutions (2009)
+We also coordinate policy and program reviews to ensure the Department’s wildland fire activities follow applicable laws, align with strategic plans, and comply with existing policies.
+Further, we respond to requests by the Office of Management and Budget, members of Congress, the Government Accountability Office, and other governing bodies.
+This consistency promotes interoperability with other federal and non-federal institutions.

 Bureau Policy